Welcome to Apo Reef & Pandan Island!

 But more than its striking scenery, both inland and underwater, Sablayan takes pride of its people with the rich culture of the indigenous Mangyans and the inborn hospitality of Sablayeños.
 Come and experience the wonderful Sablayan and be mesmerized with its unmatched offerings.

 San Jose, Occidental Mindoro is the gateway to Sablayan by air.
-Airphil Express, Cebu Pacific and Zest Air have regular flights to San Jose from Manila, travel time takes 45 minutes.
-From San Jose airport, take a short ride by tricycle to bus terminal, then hop to a bus going to Sablayan, fare is a little over P100.00, for a travel time of two-and-a-half to three hours.
-There are also air-conditioned vans that can be rented from the airport although it costs higher at P3500.00 and up.
+Cebu Pacific has regular flight to San Jose from Manila, travel time takes 45 minutes.
+From San Jose airport, take a short ride by tricycle to bus terminal, then hop to a bus going to Sablayan, fare is a little over P100, for a travel time of two-and-a-half to three hours.
+There are also air-conditioned vans that can be rented from the airport although they cost higher at P3500 and up.

-From Sampaloc, Manila, there are air-conditioned Dimple Star Buses that go to San Jose, Occidental Mindoro passing in Sablayan, fare to Sablayan is P800.00 inclusive of the ferry and terminal fee in Batangas Port, last trip is 8PM from Sampaloc.
+There are buses from Cubao, PITX and Sampaloc, Manila going straight to San Jose, Occidental Mindoro that pass through Sablayan.
+Air-conditioned Dimple Star Transport Buses from Sampaloc costs around P800 (as of April 2017) inclusive of the ferry and terminal fee in Batangas Port, last trip is 8PM from Sampaloc.
 They also have terminal in Alabang.
 Contact No: +639086315495 and +639086964803.

 Montenegro and Besta are the ferry operators in Batangas Port to Abra de Ilog.
 Please verify the schedule if you are taking a ferry, their sites are not updated, you may call Montenegro at (043)723-6980 / (043)723-8294 or the Port of Batangas hotline at (043)7238243.